 The best part?
 You won’t make a mess of your house.

 You don’t need to go camping to practice your outdoor culinary skills.
-Instead, all you need is an outdoor fire pit or grill, and curious taste buds.
+Instead, all you need is an outdoor fire pit or grill, some camping chairs and curious taste buds.

 Cookouts can go far beyond burgers and hot dogs.
 Expand your menu and get your kids involved in helping you prepare tin foil dinners with their favorite meals.
 They’ll love seeing how delicious a little ingenuity can taste.